Chehalis River Salmon / Steelhead Fishing in the Upper River

 falls will usually stop fall salmon migration until the fall rains raise it

-enough to allow fish passage, and they usually use the LH side channel as most
+enough to allow fish passage, and the fish usually use the LH side channel as most

-salmon can not jump the falls.
+salmon can not jump the falls unless the water is high.
 The photos below were taken

 before the 2007 flood that wiped out both bridges to the park that these photos